gwbres/zynq7-sdr/README.md

 This project is about receiving data from the FPGA into the gnuradio environment.

-We chose a the SX1255 radiomodem (TX/RX), controled by our sx1255 (fpga) IP, and programmed from the /dev/sx1255 (linux) driver.
+We chose the SX1255 radiomodem (TX/RX), controled by our sx1255 (fpga) IP, and programmed through the /dev/sx1255 (linux) driver.
 This radiomodem provides a 100MHz bandwith - 300/400MHz.

 Then the ram-iq IP controls the data flow and we read the I/Q samples over the AXI bus.
 This is done by reading the /dev/iqram (linux) driver.